 Which door openings are required to have gasketing, according to NFPA 101 – The Life Safety Code?

 Since the Centers for Medicare and Medicaid Services (CMS) have adopted the 2012 edition of NFPA 101, that’s the edition I referred to in order to answer this question.
-[UPDATE: Someone asked me about the 2015 edition of NFPA 101 so I checked that edition and the requirements are the same as below.]
-I have previously written articles addressing the requirements of the 2009 International Building Code (IBC) as well as the 2015 edition, so if the IBC is the applicable code, refer to those articles.
+[Note: I have updated the information below based on the 2015-2021 editions of NFPA 101.]
+I have previously written articles addressing the requirements of the International Building Code (IBC), so if the IBC is the applicable code, refer to this post.

 Similar to the IBC, NFPA 101 does not specifically mandate gasketing for fire doors or smoke doors.
 Instead, these model codes require some doors to limit the amount of air infiltration to a certain level (3.0 cubic feet/minute/square foot of door opening at 0.10 in. water column for both the ambient and elevated temperature tests) when tested in accordance with UL 1784 – Standard for Air Leakage Tests for Door Assemblies.
 That’s a mouthful, but the key is to start by looking for a reference to UL 1784.

-The 2012 and 2015 editions of NFPA 101 refer to UL 1784 in Section 188.8.131.52, stating that where door assemblies are required by other sections of the code to be smoke leakage-rated in accordance with section 184.108.40.206, they are required to limit the air infiltration to the level stated above, when tested in accordance with UL 1784.
+The 2012 edition of NFPA 101 and subsequent editions through 2021 refer to UL 1784 in Section 126.96.36.199, stating that where door assemblies are required by other sections of the code to be smoke leakage-rated in accordance with section 188.8.131.52, they are required to limit the air infiltration to the level stated above, when tested in accordance with UL 1784.
 This section also requires these door assemblies to be installed in accordance with NFPA 105 – Standard for Smoke Door Assemblies and Other Opening Protectives, and for the assemblies to be inspected at least annually.